fnand/histogrammar/README.md

 | Bag                    | done  | done                   |         |               |             |         |            |         |
 | Sample                 | done  | done                   |         |               |             |         |            |         |

-Needs to be synchronized: Scala has

-   * function name is propagated through JSON if it exists;

-and Python needs to get these features.
-Same for C++.
-Cut will need to be the third primitive implemented in C++.
+Now that names have been added to Python functions but not the .ed signature, they need to be removed from the .ed signature in Scala.